ysun98/Contributions/CONTRIBUTING.md

    structured as an _R_ package.
 The source code must be in a default 'master' branch of your GitHub repository.

+1. [Add SSH public key(s)][12] to your GitHub account.
+The SSH key pair will be used after package acceptance for updating the Bioconductor git repository.

-2. [Open a new issue][5].
+1. [Open a new issue][5].
 Complete the issue by adding the link to your repository, and confirming that you understand the review process, package guidelines, and maintainer responsibilities.
 Provide the name of your package as the 'Title' of the issue.

-3. [Add a webhook][3] to your repository.
+1. [Add a webhook][3] to your repository.
 The webhook means that any commit to the default 'master' branch automatically triggers a new package build.